Universal Service Fund: Universal Service Administrative Company

-Following the Telecommunications Act of 1996 and the subsequent creation of the Universal Service Fund, the FCC designated the independent American nonprofit corporation named the "Universal Service Administrative Company" (Universal Service Administrative Co) to manage the contribution of revenue to and distribution of funding from the Universal Service Fund.
+Following the Telecommunications Act of 1996 and the subsequent creation of the Universal Service Fund, the FCC designated the independent American nonprofit corporation named the "Universal Service Administrative Company" to manage the contribution of revenue to and distribution of funding from the Universal Service Fund.
 The Schools and Libraries Corporation and the Rural Health Care Corporation were merged into the USAC on January 1, 1999.
-The USAC is a subsidiary of the National Exchange Carrier Association, and is governed by a 19-person board of directors representing various stakeholder interests and carries out rules adopted by the FCC.
-The company has 356 employees.
+The USAC is a fully owned legal subsidiary of the National Exchange Carrier Association, but is governed by a separate 20-person board of directors serving 3 year terms representing various stakeholder interests.

 USAC reports quarterly revenue projections detailing what contributions are expected and detailing what actions are taken in the expansion and bolstering of universal service.
 The USAC receives contributions from all companies providing interstate and international telephone and Voice over Internet Protocol (VoIP) service.
 Contributors send payments based on projected quarterly earnings.
 The FCC does not require companies to charge their customers for these contributions – this funding decision is left up to the individual companies.
 This revenue is deposited into a central fund, from which the USAC distributes money to the four central services at the core of the USF: High Cost, Low Income, Schools and Libraries, and Rural Health Care.

-Providers of telecommunication services are legally required to contribute to the Universal Service Fund.
 "The USAC collects revenue data from USF contributors on the FCC Form 499-A (Annual Telecommunications Reporting Worksheet) and FCC Form 499-Q (Quarterly Telecommunications Reporting Worksheet)."
 The USAC is responsible for estimating how much money is needed for the USF program.
 The USAC provides a "demand filing," to the Federal Communications Commission (FCC) each quarter in its FCC Filings.

-In the past, only long-distance companies made contributions to support the federal Universal Service Fund.
-The Telecommunications Act of 1996 expanded the types of companies contributing to the Universal Service Fund.
-Currently, all telecommunications companies that provide service between states, including long-distance companies, local telephone companies, wireless telephone companies, paging companies, and payphone providers, are required to contribute to the federal Universal Service Fund.
-Carriers providing international services also must contribute to the Universal Service Fund.
-In June 2006, the FCC voted to require providers of VoIP services to contribute to the Universal Service Fund the same way traditional telephone services had been contributing.

 While the USAC cannot act without Congressional approval, it can make recommendations.
 USAC recommendations have resulted in expanding telecommunication resources, particularly broadband Internet and mobile access to schools and libraries, and recognizing VoIP as a form of interstate and international communication, which requires those companies providing VoIP services to contribute to the USF.